ettomatic/ashikawa-core/README.md

 [![Build Status](https://secure.travis-ci.org/triAGENS/ashikawa-core.png?branch=master)](http://travis-ci.org/triAGENS/ashikawa-core)

+*ArangoDB is the new name for AvocadoDB.
+This renaming process is in progress, please be patient.*

-Ashikawa Core is a Wrapper around the AvocadoDB Rest API.
-It provides low level access and will be used in different AvocadoDB ODMs.
+Ashikawa Core is a Wrapper around the ArangoDB Rest API.
+It provides low level access and will be used in different ArangoDB ODMs.

 ## How to use it